SONGS Facts and Preparedness

 Interjurisdictional Planning Committee, are committed to

-process, and to continue our multi-agency partnership to
+to continue our multi-agency partnership to accomplish this

-accomplish this goal.
-As a part of our ongoing emergency
+goal.
+As a part of our ongoing emergency planning, we will

-workers.
-Although plans will vary by agency, these public
+will vary by agency, these public safety capabilities include

-continuing preparedness efforts for as long as necessary.
+part of our continuing preparedness efforts for as long as

 |Protective Actions:|| |